-- These are the usual entry requirements; however if you have older or different qualifications don't be deterred from applying as we welcome people from different backgrounds.
+These are the usual entry requirements.
+We do however encourage those with different or older qualifications to apply as we welcome people from different backgrounds.

 Months of entry